 The good news is that the reasons why test candidates fail the massage exam usually comes down to just a few common problems.
-And each of these can be overcome with a little extra effort.
-This post looks at why massage therapists fail the MBLEx, and offers some tips to improve your test results.
+And each of these can be overcome with some minor changes to their study plan and strategy.

 Many massage therapists fail the MBLEx because they simply did not put in enough time to prepare for the massage exam.
 However some failed the massage exam the because of they haven’t learned effective study strategies that work well for them.
 Here are three tips to help you create more effective study sessions.